vrquaeler/mLRS-Flasher/README.md

 ### Windows ###

+You have two options:
-Download the file mLRS_Flasher.zip from the "app_windows" folder and store it to somewhere on your drive.
+- Download the file mLRS_Flasher.zip from the "app_windows" folder and store it to somewhere on your drive.
 Unpack it, and run mLRS_Flasher.exe.
 You can create a desktop shortcut to this file for easier access also.
+- Download the github repo and run the mLRS_Flasher.py script.
+This requires that you have python3 and few required packages installed on your system.

+The advantage of the second method is that mLRS_Flasher operates a bit more userfriendly.

 ### MacOS ###